- About YDS

 Update on COVID-19 and On-Campus Visits and Events

 The YDS admissions office has suspended all on-campus visits and events.
 However, while the office cannot host anyone on campus for in-person visits and open house events, our office is in full virtual operations.
-We invite you to explore our Visit and Connect to learn of the variety of virtual connection opportunities we are offering.
+We invite you to explore our Visit and Connect page to learn of the variety of virtual opportunities we are offering.
 Please continue to explore the Yale Divinity School website and learn more about us.
 We will miss not being able to host you on our campus, but we look forward to connecting virtually with you soon!

 Principles on Holistic Admission and Spring 2020 Grades